Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1801.

 Location.
 38° 17.842′ N, 77° 27.321′ W. Marker is in Fredericksburg, Virginia.
-Marker is on Caroline Street just north of Princess Elizabeth Street, on the right when traveling north.
+It is on Caroline Street just north of Princess Elizabeth Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 303 Caroline St, Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker. c.
+At least 8 other markers are within walking distance of this marker: c.
 1803 (a few steps from this marker); c.
 1785 (within shouting distance of this marker); c.
 1787 (within shouting distance of this marker); 1910 (within shouting distance of this marker); Irish Brigade (about 300 feet away, measured in a direct line); 1787 (about 400 feet away); 1885 (about 400 feet away); Welcome to Fredericksburg, Va (about 400 feet away).
 Touch for a list and map of all markers in Fredericksburg.

 Paid Advertisement